Float in Project Management: Definition, Types, Benefits, and Examples

 Type #2: Free float

-We can only have free float in specific situations where the task in question isn’t part of a longer non-Critical Path branch.
+We can only have free float in specific situations where the task in question isn’t part of a longer non-critical path branch.

 Type #3: Negative float

-The tasks inside the Critical Path are characterized by having 0 float.
+The tasks inside the critical path are characterized by having 0 float.

-This means you can’t delay any activities inside the Critical Path without delaying the project timeline.
+This means you can’t delay any activities inside the critical path without delaying the project timeline.

-If an activity inside the Critical Path runs 2 days late, the rest of the Critical Path will be left with -2 days of total float — negative float.
+If an activity inside the critical path runs 2 days late, the rest of the critical path will be left with -2 days of total float — negative float.

 When this happens, you have to look for ways to fix the project timeline or risk missing your deadline.
+Ideally, you should find a solution that doesn’t compromise project constraints like reducing the project scope.

 Type #4: Project float